Daniel-Okure/Python-Scripts/Utility Scripts/attendance_checker/README.md

 ```
 for mac.

-If they don't work, refer back to step 2 and ensure you add both Python and pip to PATH.
+If this doesn't work for you, refer back to step 2 and ensure you add both Python and pip to PATH **(Windows Users)**.

 ### Step 5: Install project dependencies